gvwilson/sensibleadventures/booksters-apprentice.md

 "I'm not staying behind," she said defiantly.

-"I know," Laeuc said.
-"I was just going to say, I'm proud of you."
+"I know," he said.
+"I just wanted to say that whatever happens, I'm proud of you."

-Erileine swung her legs over the side.
-Her boots slipped on the time-smooth stone–they kept wanting to slide into the crook of the sharp vee between the tilted wall and floor.
+Like everything Pilot-made on Avaunt, the tunnel was tilted at a shallow angle.
+Instead of a floor, two walls, and a ceiling, the tunnel had a right-angle vee, one side lower than the other, with a matching vee overhead.
+When Erileine swung her legs over the side of the boat and let her father pull her forward, her boots slipped on the time-smooth stone and tried to slide into the crook of the lower vee.

-Donaien, Armaend, and Gaeston were already putting on their climbing harnesses by the light of their hand lamps.
-"Here," Laeuc said, handing Erileine the bosun's harness.
+Vurt and Gaeston were already putting on their climbing harnesses by the light of their hand lamps.
+"Here," Vurt said, handing Erileine the harness that had been the bosun's.
 "Tighten it all the way."

 Razi coiled the rope and tossed it back into the bow.
 The *Presumption* drifted away slowly until the wind bellied her sails and